Available late fall, 2017

 To bring this book into the world, I teamed with Pulitzer Prize-winning photo editor Stella Kramer, architectural historian Matthew Postal, and art director Christopher Truch.
-I dug through photography and news archives at the Library of Congress, Brooklyn Public Library, and Brooklyn Historical Society.
+I dug through photography and news archives at the Library of Congress, Brooklyn Public Library, Brooklyn Historical Society, and the dim basements of the internet.
 And I met with several former refinery employees, to hear some of Domino’s more personal stories.
 We launched a crowdfunding campaign to cover expenses, and signed a deal with Schiffer Publishing shortly after the campaign’s success.

 Many thanks to everyone who backed the project or lent their support and enthusiasm.

 Our project video.
 “The making of … “